 Here I will tell you about the transaction management in Spring framework.
+I will later also show you with examples how programmatic and declarative transaction management happen in Spring framework.
 A transaction is a logical unit of work that contains one or more statements with the following features:

 - A transaction is an atomic unit.